-(9) Long-term investments under the equity method
+(8) Long-term investments under the equity method

-Long-term investments in equity securities are accounted for under the equity method where the Company and Subsidiaries hold more than 20% of the investee's voting rights or has significant influence over the investee company.
-The difference between the investment cost and the Company's and Subsidiaries' share of net assets of the investee company at the acquisition date is analyzed and accounted for in conformity with the acquisition cost allocation as provided in R.O.C.
+Long-term investments in equity securities are accounted for under the equity method where the Company holds more than 20% of the investee's voting rights or has significant influence over the investee company.
+The difference between the investment cost and the Company's share of net assets of the investee company at the acquisition date is analyzed and accounted for in conformity with the acquisition cost allocation as provided in R.O.C.
 SFAS No.25 "Business Combination - Accounting Treatment under Purchase Method".
 Goodwill is no longer amortized.